-Shadia’s doctoral desertion investigates attachment to abandoned heritage, using ethnographic research methods.
+Shadia’s research interests include ethnography, oral traditions, intangible cultural heritage, traditional knowledge and local communities.
+Her doctoral dissertion investigates attachment to abandoned heritage, using ethnographic research methods.
 Her PhD was published by Archaeopress, Oxford, in February 2013.

 She holds the following positions:

-- Guest lecturer, Heritage and Museum Course, Department of Archaeology, University of Cambridge 2014-present
+- Guest lecturer, Heritage and Museum Course, Department of Archaeology, University of Cambridge 2011-present

 - Researcher Civilisation in Contact project (CiC), an outreach project in the Faculty of Asian and Middle Eastern Studies, University of Cambridge 2014

 - Fieldwork Assistant ‘BAT Oasis Archaeological Project’, Oman (National Geographic Project) 2014